jsore/notes/v2/enterprise-js/deployment.md

   > admin@127.0.0.1 password: ...
   ```

-   The VBox VM is sitting at `10.0.3.15`.
-Node is already installed, but may take some finangling, <br>
+   ~~The VBox VM is sitting at `10.0.3.15`.
+Node is already installed, but may take some finangling,~~ <br>
-   local is v10.15.3, VM is v8.16.0.
-Elasticsearch is also already installed and is apparently running
+   ~~local is v10.15.3, VM is v8.16.0.
+Elasticsearch is also already installed and is apparently running~~

+      I decided to just go with what the book is learning and get familiar with Ubuntu.

   ```
   $ curl http://localhost:9200